 If you’re having a particularly difficult time letting go, consider talking with a mental health professional who has experience with NPD.

-Seeing an ex move on quickly after you’ve been invested in the relationship can be a challenging situation.
-In the case of someone with narcissistic personality, it’s important to understand that what they may say or do isn’t personal.
+Seeing a narcissistic ex move on quickly after you’ve been invested in the relationship can be a challenging situation.

 There are many reasons that an ex with narcissistic personality may move on without ever looking back or considering how you feel.
 But it’s most likely never a personal choice.
-Instead, handling relationships in this way is part of the complexity of their condition.
+Instead, handling relationships in this way is part of the complexity of narcissism.

-Even if you find it difficult at first, focusing on moving on yourself might be the best way to overcome the hurt.
+Even if you find it difficult at first, focusing on moving on yourself from the relationship might be the best way to overcome the hurt.